Your Cart

 What is a yeast infection?

-A yeast infection, also called vaginal candidiasis, happens when there is an overgrowth of the fungus Candida in the vaginal microbiome.
+A vaginal yeast infection, also called vaginal candidiasis, is a type of fungal infection that happens when there is an overgrowth of the fungus Candida in the vaginal microbiome.
 Normally, small amounts of Candida live harmlessly in our bodies, but good bacteria keep it in check.
 When the normal balance of bacteria and yeast is thrown off (from things like antibiotics, hormone changes, or a weakened immune system), yeast grows too quickly and causes an infection.

 The most common symptoms of a vaginal yeast infection include: